artemhula/restaurant_app/README.md

-# Restaurant App
+#  🍣 Restaurant App

-**App for browsing and ordering food from restaurants**
+**App for browsing and ordering food from restaurant**

-This Flutter application provides a user-friendly interface for browsing restaurant menus and placing orders, with secure OTP-based login and map point selection for delivery.
+This Flutter application provides a user-friendly interface for browsing restaurant menus and placing orders, with OTP-based login and map point selection for delivery.

 ## 📋 Features
 - **OTP Verification**: Secure login using Firebase OTP.